This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Heat olive oil in a large nonstick skillet over medium-high heat.
-While oil is heating up, whisk eggs in a medium bowl and set aside.
+- Heat one inch of frying oil in a large skillet over medium-high heat.
+While the oil is heating up, whisk the eggs, 1 teaspoon kosher salt, and garlic powder in a medium bowl and set aside.

-• Add whisked eggs, salt and fold them into the crispy tortillas.
-Cook for about 2 to 4 minutes, until the eggs are fully cooked and no longer runny.
+- Add whisked eggs and fold them into the crispy tortillas and vegetable mix.
+Cook for about 2 to 4 minutes, until the eggs are fully cooked and no longer runny, gently folding to mix in the eggs.

-• Remove from heat, taste and season with more salt to taste.
-Serve with chopped cilantro, diced tomatoes and queso fresco if desired.
+- Remove from heat, taste and season with more salt to taste.
+Serve with chopped cilantro, queso fresco, or Mexican crema if desired.

 Nutrition